-A major part of the infrastructure design and budget has to be for the yurt platform and how these systems (water, power, gas, etc) will tie into the platform and the yurt.
+A major part of the infrastructure design and budget has to be for the Yurt platform and how these systems (water, power, gas, etc) will tie into the platform and the yurt.
 What type of deck and platform will you have for your yurt?
 A raised, insulated wooden platform, a poured concrete pad?
-Will utilities be protected under the yurt in a insulated crawl space?
+Will utilities be protected under the yurt in an insulated crawl space?
 If you are using a SIPS floor system, then a post and beam system needs to be built to exact specs for everything to work.
 How much concrete is needed?

 ***Please note that some of these details may be determined by county requirements***

 2. Yurt Purchase and Assembly

 For your yurt, our online calculator is your biggest friend.
 You can add and subtract options, find out the difference in cost for different sizes, and see how much those thermal paned glass windows and French doors will cost.
 Links below.

 (You will note that the Eco yurt maximum size is 30′.
 While the aesthetics of the hand-finished lodgepole roof rafters are unmatched, we cannot offer the Eco in larger sizes due to the massive logs that would be required for larger sizes.)

 3. Yurt Interior Design Build-out

 So you’ve got your utilities planned, your yurt platform material list, and your ideal yurt price determined.
 Now you need to estimate your interior build costs.
-While the other costs are somewhat fixed, this is where your budget may need some adjusting.
+While the other Yurt costs are somewhat fixed, this is where your Yurt budget may need some adjusting.
 For example, a concrete, soapstone or marble countertop is going to cost 3 times the cost of a Formica countertop.